Marcussacapuces91/SparkCore-RESTserver/README.md

 * https://github.com/joyent and their <a href="https://github.com/joyent/http-parser">http-parser</a> Copyright Joyent, Inc. and other Node contributors under Licence-MIT (not clear!).

 My own sources are provided as <a href="http://www.wtfpl.net">WTFPL v2</a> and copyright (c) 2014 Marc Sibert.

+Unless required by applicable law or agreed to in writing, software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.